mlane/draculacraft-pokemon-season-1-minecraft-modpack/README.md

 This season objectives will be as follows
 - Completing the questline
 - Gotta Catch 'Em All (catch at least 150 (~17% of 898) unique Pokemon)
-- Beating each member of the "Elite Four"???
+- Beating each member of the "Elite Four"??? (season 2)
-- Beating Draculacraft's seasonal team
+- Beating Draculacraft's seasonal team (season 2)